Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsubsection occt_algorithms_8_4_1 Example 1

-Splitting face by the set of edges:
+Splitting a face by the set of edges:

 ~~~~
 # draw script for reproducing